TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-03-26-new-symplify-4-service-first-approach-yaml-caching.md

     ArrayFixer: ~
 ```

-**I probably won't and I recall how frustrated I was, when I digged through PHP_CodeSniffer and PHP CS Fixer years ago and find out that Sniffs and Fixers are only staticaly registered services, nothing more.**
+I could not. **I recall how frustrated I was, when I digged through PHP_CodeSniffer and PHP CS Fixer years ago and find out that Sniffs and Fixers are only statically registered services**, nothing more.

 Why not make such intent explicit?